 Management is responsible for the other information.
-The other information comprises the Management's Discussion and Analysis ("MD&A") but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Management's Discussion and Analysis ("MD&A").

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.